RobinHankin/schwarzschild/inst/JOSE/paper.md

 # Examples

-Two example images from the 19 in the package vignette are shown below in low-resolution jpg format.
+Two example images from the 19 in the package vignette are shown below in low-resolution JPG format.
 For vectorized PDF, see the package vignette.